BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Health officials warn that the number of cases may continue to rise, especially given low vaccination rates in the area.
 Nearly 1 in 5 incoming kindergartners in Gaines County weren’t vaccinated against measles for the 2023-24 school year.
 Other affected counties—Lynn, Lubbock, and Yoakum—also fall short of the 95% vaccination rate recommended by the US Department of Health and Human Services to prevent outbreaks.
 Nationally, the US has failed to meet this benchmark for four consecutive years.

 In response, local health departments are hosting free vaccination clinics.
-The South Plains Public Health District, which covers Gaines County, has administered at least 95 MMR vaccines and expanded clinic hours to seven days a week.
+The South Plains Public Health District, which covers Gaines County, has administered more than 100 Measles Mumps and Rubella (MMR) vaccines and expanded clinic hours to seven days a week.

 Why Measles Is Making a Comeback